 Two valid identification cards of the registrant

-Once you’ve gathered the documents and other items on the list, it’s time to make your way to the Originating LTO District Office as early as you can to avoid long queues.
+Once you have all these documents in order along with other important items on the list, it’s time to make your way to the Originating LTO District Office as early as you can to avoid long queues.
 This is where you'd present your affidavit of loss and this is the only office that shall issue you your duplicate CR/OR.
-That's because this office has all the mandatory docuents from where you first “registered/transacted.”
+That's because this office has all the mandatory documents from where you first “registered/transacted.”

 When you arrive, proceed to the transaction counters then submit the documents.
 An evaluator will then verify your documents and compute the fees you’ll be paying.
 A motor vehicle inspector will then do an actual check of the car to verify the details in the MVIR.